DeFi 2.0: Addressing the Problems of DeFi

-Olympus DAO is one protocol that’s currently sending waves through DeFi and changing the norms of what we expect from the space.
-Olympus protocol’s main strength lies in the fact that it is able to own its liquidity and therefore achieve a level of stability DeFi 1.0 could not.
+Olympus DAO is one protocol that’s currently sending waves through DeFi.
+Changing the norms of what we expect from the space.
+The main strength of Olympus protocol’s lies in the fact that it is able to own its liquidity and therefore achieve a level of stability DeFi 1.0 could not.
 How does it do this?

 To understand, let’s go back to the liquidity mining example we shared above.
 You’ve added liquidity and now you have the LP tokens.
 In the previous setup, you are free to unstake your LPs at any time and withdraw your liquidity if a better offer comes up – the dynamic behind mercenary liquidity.

 But with Olympus, the transaction is not necessarily done when you receive your LP tokens.
 Instead, Olympus allows you to then sell your LP tokens of its token pairs — OHM-USDT, OHM-wETH, etc. — back to Olympus, in exchange for discounted OHM.
-So you the user are incentivized by the offer of discounted tokens, and Olympus gets the benefit of being able to contro its liquidity.
+So you, the user, are incentivized by the offer of discounted tokens.
+Olympus gets the benefit of being able to control its liquidity.

 How exactly does that work?
 Say you add OHM-USDT liquidity on Uniswap – you can then go to Olympus and use your LP tokens to buy OHM at a discounted price.
 Which means in turn that you’re passing on your control over the LP tokens back to the Olympus protocol itself.
 This is known as “bonding”.